A Fox's Sky

 Recursive Alienation: A dynamic in which systems of domination not only constrain those subjected to them, but also mediate and partially estrange the agency of those who enact them, as their actions are routed through abstract structures that weaken direct authorship and feedback.

-The concept names why domination self-reinforces and points to where possible leverage points for repair lie.
+The concept names why domination of this kind self-reinforces and points to where possible leverage points for repair lie.
 It accounts for how domination becomes livable for those who enact it, and why the suffering it produces is asymmetrical but mutual. (“We are both the oxen here.”)

 “Except as personified capital, the capitalist has no historical value, and no right to that historical existence, which, to use an expression of the witty Lichnowsky, “hasn’t got no date”.
 And so far only is the necessity for his own transitory existence implied in the transitory necessity for the capitalist mode of production.
 But, so far as he is personified capital, it is not values in use and the enjoyment of them, but exchange value and its augmentation, that spur him into action.
 Fanatically bent on making value expand itself, he ruthlessly forces the human race to produce for production’s sake; he thus forces the development of the productive powers of society, and creates those material conditions, which alone can form the real basis of a higher form of society, a society in which the full and free development of every individual forms the ruling principle.
 Only as personified capital is the capitalist respectable.
 As such, he shares with the miser the passion for wealth as wealth.
 But that which in the miser is a mere idiosyncrasy,is, in the capitalist, the effect of the social mechanism, of which he is but one of the wheels.
 Moreover, the development of capitalist production makes it constantly necessary to keep increasing the amount of the capital laid out in a given industrial undertaking, and competition makes the immanent laws of capitalist production to be felt by each individual capitalist, as external coercive laws.
 It compels him to keep constantly extending his capital, in order to preserve it, but extend it he cannot, except by means of progressive accumulation.
 So far, therefore, as his actions are a mere function of capital — endowed as capital is, in his person, with consciousness and a will — his own private consumption is a robbery perpetrated on accumulation, just as in bookkeeping by double entry, the private expenditure of the capitalist is placed on the debtor side of his account against his capital.
 To accumulate, is to conquer the world of social wealth, to increase the mass of human beings exploited by him, and thus to extend both the direct and the indirect sway of the capitalist….
 But along with this growth, there is at the same time developed in his breast, a Faustian conflict between the passion for accumulation, and the desire for enjoyment.” – Marx, Page 587 of Capital – 1.1